 Calculating your net worth and liquid net worth can provide two valuable snapshots of your financial health.
 Both look at what you currently own minus what you currently owe, and both can help measure how you’re progressing toward your goals.

-While net worth offers a more panoramic view—your total assets minus your total liabilities — liquid net worth narrows the focus to just the amount you own in liquid assets minus your total liabilities.
+While calculating net worth offers a more panoramic view—your total assets minus your total liabilities — liquid net worth narrows the focus to just the amount you own in liquid assets minus your total liabilities.

 While net worth often gets all the attention, a person’s liquid net worth can sometimes be an even more revealing number, since it determines how much cash you actually have access to, or could come up with quickly if you needed to.